chrisroadmap/fair-calibrate/README.md

 - `constraining/`

 ### To produce a new calibration
-1. Create your workflow scripts inside `input/fair-X.X.X/vY.Y/Z` (copy an existing calibration to get started)
+1. Create your workflow scripts inside `input/` (copy an existing calibration to get started)
 2. Set up environments for python and R (see above)
-3. Update your `.env` file to point to the correct fair version (X.X.X), calibration version (vY.Y) and constraint set (Z)
+3. Update your `.env` file
+4. run `conda env update -f environment.yml --prune`
-4. Check the recipe inside the `run` bash script
+5. Check the recipe inside the `run` bash script
-5. `./run`
+6. `./run`
-6. Check output.
+7. Check output.
 Ensure the performance metrics are documented and diagnostic plots look sensible.
-7. If releasing a new calibration: update the relevant sections of the [Wiki](https://github.com/chrisroadmap/fair-calibrate/wiki)
+8. If releasing a new calibration: update the relevant sections of the [Wiki](https://github.com/chrisroadmap/fair-calibrate/wiki)
-8. `./create_zenodo_zip`
+9. `./create_zenodo_zip`
-9. Upload to Zenodo
+10. Upload to Zenodo

 ## Notes
 1. I get different results from the 3-layer model calibration between using pre-compiled R binary for for Mac compared to building the R binary from source on CentOS7; both using R-4.1.1, and again using the Arc4 HPC.
 The Arc4 results are used.
 A future **TODO** would be to switch to ``py-bobyqa`` which is the optimizer used in the R code, and remove dependence on R, which *may* improve performace.